manish-kj/Posit-HDL-Arithmetic/README.md

 # Posit-HDL-Arithmetic
 "Universal number (Unum) Posit HDL Arithmetic Architecture Generator"

+Universal number system is proposed by Prof. Gustafson, which gone through a set of advancement as type-1, type-2 and type-3 unum.
+Posit is proposed under type-3 unum system.

+More details on Unum can be sought from http://www.johngustafson.net/unums.html

-A parameterized Verilog HDL for Unum Posit number system arithmetic is under progress.
+Here, a parameterized Verilog HDL for Unum Posit number system arithmetic is under progress.
 At present, it includes the basic arithmetic of Floating-Point to Posit conversion, Posit to Floating-Point conversion, Posit addition/subtraction, Posit Multiplication.
 Addition module can also be used for subtraction, just by